jjtippetts/587_final_project/BenchmarkDesign.md

 ## Lessons Learned
 One lesson that we learned it that Google Big Query does not take in csv data with custom data types because they don't support nested data.
 To get around this you either have to load the data in using a filetype that does support nested data or if the struct data values are based off of other attributes you can add the struct data type after the rest of the data has been loaded in.
 Then fill in the struct column using the values from the other columns.
-We chose to load in the data using the second approach because are script to load in the data created a csv file.
+We chose to load in the data using the second approach because our script to load in the data created a csv file.

 Furthermore, although deploying our databases through Google Cloud and virtual machines is generally quick and easy, there are some annoying drawbacks to not being given superuser priveleges on the Cloud, which can needlessly complicate testing.
 For example, using the PostgreSQL function COPY is off-